Tiny-Earth/DemoSite/site/src/intro.md

 This transition involves stepping away from a checklist of topics to cover and instead identifying overarching concepts and broad themes that help students to organize complex information and deepen their understanding.
 It also considers how students integrate scientific knowledge with authentic practices that represent the facets of science and acknowledge their diverse identities, beliefs, and experiences.

-This shift doesn’t mean students don’t learn facts; it means they learn to organize their thinking while learning them.
+This shift doesn’t mean students don’t learn facts; it means they learn to organize their thinking while learning them and that they can apply what they have learned in authentic contexts.

 ### Growth mindset opportunity!